Priam's Treasure: Art collection

 Apparently, Schliemann smuggled Priam's Treasure out of Anatolia.
 Officials were informed when his wife, Sophia, wore Helen of Troy's golden diadem and necklaces in public.
 The Ottoman official assigned to watch the excavation, Amin Effendi, received a prison sentence.
 The Ottoman government revoked Schliemann's permission to dig and sued him for its share of the gold.
 Schliemann went on to Mycenae.
 There, however, the Greek Archaeological Society sent an agent to monitor him.

 Later Schliemann traded some treasure to the government of the Ottoman Empire in exchange for permission to dig at Troy again.
 It is located in the Istanbul Archaeology Museum.
 The rest was acquired in 1881 by the Royal Museums of Berlin (Königliche Museen zu Berlin).

 After the capture of the Zoo Tower by the Red Army during the Battle in Berlin, Professor Wilhelm Unverzagt turned the treasure over to the Soviet Art Committee, saving it from plunder and division.
 The artefacts were then flown to Moscow.
 During the Cold War, the Soviet government denied any knowledge of the fate of Priam's Treasure.
-Rumours abounded: that was in a vault in Leningrad (closest to the truth), that it was secretly owned by an American millionaire, and that the hoard had been melted down to fund a Nazi pension fund.
+Rumours abounded: that it was in a vault in Leningrad (closest to the truth), that it was secretly owned by an American millionaire, and that the hoard had been melted down to fund a Nazi pension fund.
 Finally, in 1994 the Pushkin Museum admitted it possessed the Trojan gold.

 Russia keeps what the West terms the looted art as compensation for the destruction of Russian cities and looting of Russian museums by Nazi Germany in World War II.
 A 1998 Russian law, the Federal Law on Cultural Valuables Displaced to the USSR as a Result of the Second World War and Located on the Territory of the Russian Federation, legalizes the looting in Germany as compensation and prevents Russian authorities from proceeding to restitutions.

 Authenticity

 In addition to the criticism of Schliemann's archeological methods and motivations, doubts about the authenticity of the treasure and its story have long been raised.

 Schliemann's haste in terming it "Priam's Treasure" has long been criticised, and the described layer of origin is now agreed to be prior to King Priam's lifetime.
 The artefacts themselves are likely to be a composite of multiple finds across the site rather than one hoard in Schliemann's account.
 Schliemann himself is known to have falsified his initial description of the finding circumstances, exaggerating Sophia's role in the excavations, and planting a story that the treasure had been smuggled away from the site in Sophia's shawl.

-Because the treasure's whereabouts had not been publicly known for half a century, modern scientific analysis of the artefacts which would help to validate some of Schliemann's claims was impossible for a long period of time.